CaronCaron/CaronCaron.github.io/_pages/about.md

 ---
 <font size=5>Hey, welcome to my page! \^_^/</font>
 ---
   This is Yongchao Zhang (Caron).
-I am a Master's student now in the [College of Engineering](http://eng.stu.edu.cn/), [Shantou Univeristy](https://www.stu.edu.cn/), advised by  [Xiaodong Niu(牛小东)](https://scholar.google.com/citations?user=StJCQfAAAAAJ) from [College of Engineering](http://eng.stu.edu.cn/), [Shantou Univeristy](https://www.stu.edu.cn/).
+I am a Master's student now in the [College of Engineering](http://eng.stu.edu.cn/), [Shantou Univeristy](https://www.stu.edu.cn/), advised by  [Xiaodong Niu(牛小东)](https://scholar.google.com/citations?user=StJCQfAAAAAJ).
 <br>

   My research interests lie in Lattice Boltzmann Method and Magnetic Fluid Dynamics.
 Recently I'm investigating Rosensweig Instability in a ternary flow, where a magnetic fluid layer depicts amazing patterns.
 <br>

-On this page, you can find details about my education background, research interests, recent presentations on conference and some honors.
+On this page, you can find information about my educational background, research interests, recent conference presentations, and honors.
-Also, please check the page "Research & Publications" for more information about my work.
+For more details about my work, please check out the "Research & Publications" tab.
 Thank you for visiting my page!

 <!--My CV is available here: [Caron Zhang's Curriculum Viate].-->